-- Ensure that complete records of asset items are kept, verified and balanced regularly - Ensure that all movable assets are properly tagged and accounted for (see also 23.1) - Conduct an annual audit of inventory by scanning selected movable assets and compare this inventory with the department's asset sign offs (see also 23.2) - Compile an asset verification report that will reflect any discrepancies between the articles found during verification and the record referred to in the point above - Ensure that the FAR is balanced annually with the general ledger and the financial statements - Ensure adequate bar codes to exercise the function relating to assets control are available at all times - Provide the Auditor-General or his personnel, on request, with the financial records relating to assets belonging to the municipality as recorded in the FAR - Ensure that all audit queries are resolved in a timely manner - Ensure that the relevant information relating to the calculation of depreciation is obtained from the departments and provided to the Finance department in the prescribed format. - Ensure that asset acquisitions are allocated to the correct asset code - Ensure that, before accepting an obsolete or damaged asset or asset inventory item, a completed asset disposal form, counter signed by the Asset Control Section, is presented - Ensure that a verifiable record is kept of all obsolete, damaged and unused assets or asset inventory items received from the departments
+- Ensure that complete records of asset items are kept, verified and balanced regularly - Ensure that all movable assets are properly tagged and accounted for (see also 23.1) - Ensure that all immovable assets are properly accounted for. - Conduct an annual audit of inventory by scanning selected movable assets and compare this inventory with the department's asset sign offs (see also 23.2) - Compile an asset verification report that will reflect any discrepancies between the articles found during verification and the record referred to in the point above - Ensure that the FAR is balanced annually with the general ledger and the financial statements - Ensure adequate bar codes to exercise the function relating to assets control are available at all times - Provide the Auditor-General or his personnel, on request, with the financial records relating to assets belonging to the municipality as recorded in the FAR - Ensure that all audit queries are resolved in a timely manner - Ensure that the relevant information relating to the calculation of depreciation is obtained from the departments and provided to the Finance department in the prescribed format. - Ensure that asset acquisitions are allocated to the correct asset code - Ensure that, before accepting an obsolete or damaged asset or asset inventory item, a completed asset disposal form, counter signed by the Asset Control Section, is presented - Ensure that a verifiable record is kept of all obsolete, damaged and unused assets or asset inventory items received from the departments - Compile a list of the items to be auctioned or disposed in accordance with their guidelines in the Supply Chain Management (SCM) Policy